 Stitch Video Chat can support up to 50 attendees, but only 12 people will be seen on screen at any one time.
 It supports features such as live chat and screen sharing, but does not include advanced features for hosting large events.
 It's a great solution for social get-togethers with smaller groups of other Stitch members, but if you are planning a webinar or large event then we recommend you use one of the supported third-party videoconferencing providers such as Zoom.

-- If you have elected to use Zoom, Skype, Google Meet or Microsoft Teams, you will be asked to provide a link that will be shared with your event attendees.
+- If you have elected to use Zoom or Skype you will be asked to provide a link that will be shared with your event attendees.
 Paste the link in the field named meeting link.
 In the below example, the field is asking for your Zoom meeting link

 - Make sure to include other instructions or details for your attendees, such as setup instructions or dial-in information